Hit the Deck (1955 film): Production

 RKO initially purchased the rights to the stage musical for the 1930 film musical Hit the Deck, then sold them to MGM in 1947.
 Hubert Osborne's play Shore Leave was also adapted for film multiple times, first in 1925 by First National Pictures, then as Follow the Fleet (1936), a Fred Astaire/Ginger Rogers film with a score by Irving Berlin.
 The plot to MGM's Hit the Deck differed from all previous versions of the story.
 MGM purchased RKO's 1930 version, which has not been publicly seen since.

 The musical numbers for Hit the Deck were staged by Hermes Pan, best known as Fred Astaire's choreographer.

 Reception

 According to MGM's records the film's initial box-office receipts were $1,989,000 in the United States and Canada and $1,456,000 in other markets, resulting in a gross profit of $1,145,000 against a production budget of approximately $2,300,000.

+Filmink called it "a weak rip off of On the Town".